HeshamAfandi/Club-booking-system/README.md

 # Club-booking-system

 A desktop application for managing bookings, facilities, usage logs, and notifications for a sports club.
-Built using Python (PyQt5) and MongoDB for the Advanced Database Course (Phase 2).
+Built using Python (PyQt5) and MongoDB.

 ---